 Another good option is an associate degree.
-Though you’ll train for a lot longer than in a certificate-based program, you’ll get to cover additional information not related to HVAC like electives.
+Though you’ll train for longer than in a certificate-based program, you’ll get to cover additional information not related to HVAC like electives.
 Associate degrees often take about about two years to complete.
 Choose this route if you’d be more comfortable with extra time in the lab and classroom before you start your job search.

 Prerequisites to HVAC Training

-Most HVAC schools require you to be 18 or older—if you’re ambitious but younger, some training programs will welcome you in with adult consent or under special circumstances.
+Most HVAC schools require you to be 18 or older — if you’re ambitious but younger, some training programs will accept you with adult permission or under special circumstances.

-You’ll need to have received your high school diploma or GED.
-Some schools may ask for various other information, like your ACT WorkKeys scores, or they may simply expect you to be able to read and write at a high school level.
+You’ll need a high school diploma or GED.
+Some schools may ask for other information, like your ACT WorkKeys scores, or they may simply expect you to be able to read and write at a high school level.
 Basic math skills come into play, as well.
 You will be using those both in training and on the job.
-But don’t worry, if you know how to add, subtract, multiply, and divide, you’ve got this.

 HVAC training is designed to prepare you to understand the technology behind the industry and equipment.
 Both residential and commercial work will be covered.